worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/about.md

 title: "About the Time Machine For Peace (a social invention project)"
 date: "2020-01-01"
 menu: "main"
-description: "A description of the page"
+description: "About the Time Machine For Peace social invention project."
 ---